Scottish Shipwrecks

 Meldon

 Built for the Morpeth Steamship Company of Newcastle, the Meldon was launched from the yard of Robert Stephenson and Co Ltd on 17th October 1910.
 She was purchased by the Dawson Steamship Co Ltd, Newcastle in 1916.
-She measured 310.0′ x 43.1′ x 20.5′ and weighed 2514 gross tons, 1572 net tons.
-Her triple expansion steam engine, built and installed by North Eastern Marine Co Ltd of Wallsend delivered 233 horse power.
+She measured 310.0′ x 43.1′ x 20.5′ and her tonnage was 2514 gross tons, 1572 net tons.
+Her triple expansion steam engine, built and installed by North Eastern Marine Co Ltd of Wallsend, delivered 233 nominal horse power.

-There are few details of the loss of the British steamship Meldon on 3rd March, 1917.
-She was owned by the Dawson Steamship Company and registered in Newcastle.
-Her fate was sealed when the German submarine U-78 commanded by Kapitanleutnant Otto Droscher laid a pattern of eight mines north of the Garvellachs on 11th February 1917 (Mine barrage 10a on chart).
+There are limited details available relating to her loss on 3rd March, 1917.
+Her fate was sealed when the German submarine U-78, commanded by Kapitanleutnant Otto Droscher, laid a pattern of eight mines north of the Garvellachs on 11th February 1917 (Mine barrage 10a on chart).

 Extract from U Boat mine laying records 1917.